USDA-SCINet/scinet-site/pages/research/working_groups/proteinfunction.md

 Hye-Seon Kim | Computational Biologist
 Cason Andorf | Computational Biologist

-Presention recordins and slides from previous meetings are available to USDA employees in the table below.
+Presentation recordings and slides from previous meetings are available to USDA employees in the table below.

 **Meeting** | **Title** | **Author** | **Recording** | **Slides**
 ---|---|---|---|---